BHP warns of job cuts in coal as China cools

 Spot metallurgical coal prices have dropped to just over $170 per tonne, down over 20 percent from the beginning of July.

-"Coking coal prices are now more reflective of demand dynamics rather than supply, and the demand dynamics are quite soft, and that's showing up in the very weak steel prices we are seeing in China," said Mark Pervan, global head of commodity strategy at ANZ Research in Melbourne.
+"Coking coal prices are now more reflective of demand dynamics rather than supply, and the demand dynamics are quite soft and that's showing up in the very weak steel prices we are seeing in China," Mark Pervan, global head of commodity strategy at ANZ Research in Melbourne, said.

 China's steel prices, hovering near record lows, are expected to remain weak in the next few months due to a supply glut that will offset an expected increase in demand, the China Iron & Steel Association (CISA) said.

-China, too, which in addition to being the world's top consumer of coal is also the top producer, said on Wednesday it would cut its coal output targets in its three top producing regions by up to 7 percent due to a supply glut.
+Australian miners are not alone in cutting output.
+China, which in addition to being the world's top consumer of coal is also the world's top producer, said on Wednesday it would cut its coal output targets in its three top producing regions by as much as 7 percent to ease a glut in supplies.

 Given this backdrop, analysts expect BHP to report its first drop in annual profits since the global financial crisis when it releases its financial results on August 22.